Interior of a traditional Corsican grocery shop filled with local delicacies in Corte

 Cost of Accommodation in Corsica

 Let’s start our cost to travel in Corsica breakdown with accommodation.
-We booked most of our accommodations in Corsica on booking.com, but as we traveled last minute there, we also used Airbnb once or twice as most of the accommodations were taken.
+We booked most of our accommodations in Corsica on booking.com, but since we traveled at the last minute, we also used Airbnb once or twice, as most accommodations were already taken.

 We found various types of accommodation around the island of beauty, from hotels to camping, guesthouses, and luxurious stays.
 Corsica has everything for everyone.

 What we appreciated was the friendliness of the local people.
-In mainland France, we heard lots of things about Corsicans, as in the past they wanted independence.
+In mainland France, we heard a lot about Corsicans, as in the past, they wanted independence.
 But in truth, they are open to tourists.

 Here is what Corsica’s accommodations cost us: